IIT-EnergySystemModels/openTEPES/doc/md/InputData.md

 Those lines with fixed cost >0 are considered candidates and can be installed.
 The fixed cost is the product of the overnight investment cost (FixedInvestmentCost) and the fixed charge rate (FixedChargeRate).
 The reactance of a candidate line doesn't change although the candidate line is invested partially.

 If the lower and upper bounds of investment decisions are very close (with a difference \<1e-4) to 0 or 1, they are converted into 0 and 1.
 To forbid investment on a candidate line, set `InvestmentUp` to `1e-5`: it falls below the snap threshold and is internally converted to 0.
-A blank cell or 0 in this column is interpreted as "no upper bound" (full `p.u.` allowed) and lets the candidate be freely chosen by the optimisation.
+A blank cell or 0 in this column is interpreted as "no upper bound" (full `p.u.` allowed) and lets the candidate be freely chosen by the optimization.

 ## Variable electric transmission line TTC forward and backward (optional files)